Willow Class

 Dear Parents and Carers,

 Welcome to Term 3!
-The adults working with your child this term will be Mrs Pring, Mrs Atkinson, Mrs Packham and Mrs Chavush.
+The adults working with your child this term will be Mrs Pring, Mrs Tompsett, Mrs Packham, Mrs Chavush and Ms Swannell.

-Our topic this term is called ‘I need a hero!’ and initially we will be focusing on everyday heroes.
+Our topic this term is ‘I Need A Hero!’ and initially we will be focusing on everyday heroes.
 We will then move on to learning about some significant people in history.
-After the February holiday we will be focusing on narratives for heroes such as Traction Man.
-Our topic work will form the basis for our English and Communication work and our learning related to the Time and Place curriculum.
+After the February holiday we will be focusing on writing a narrative for an imaginary hero, Traction Man.
+Our topic work will form the basis for our English and Communication lessons and our learning related to the Time and Place curriculum.

-As part of English and Communication, we will be learning about non-chronological reports and how to write them, using labels, lists and captions to record our ideas and writing a superhero narrative.
+As part of English and Communication, we will be learning about non-chronological reports and how to write them.
+We will be using labels, lists and captions to record our ideas.
+We will also be planning and writing a superhero narrative during Term 4.

 In our Time and Place lessons, we will be learning about significant individuals who have contributed to national and international achievements, such as Florence Nightingale and Mary Seacole, and thinking about how their lives were different to modern day life in terms of transport, communication, housing, hygiene and supplies.